newrelic/terraform-provider-newrelic/website/docs/r/cloud_aws_integrations.html.markdown

 * `x_ray` - (Optional) AWS X-Ray.
 See [Integration blocks](#integration-blocks) below for details.
 x

-The following arguments/integration blocks are intended to be used with a minimum metrics polling interval of 900 seconds
+The following arguments/integration blocks are intended to be used with a minimum `metrics_polling_interval` of 900 seconds.

 * `ebs` - (Optional) Amazon EBS.
 See [Integration blocks](#integration-blocks) below for details.
 * `kinesis` - (Optional) AWS Kinesis.
 See [Integration blocks](#integration-blocks) below for details.

-The following arguments/integration blocks are intended to be used with a minimum metrics polling interval of 3600 seconds
+The following arguments/integration blocks are intended to be used with a minimum `metrics_polling_interval` of 3600 seconds.

 * `billing` - (Optional) AWS Billing.
 See [Integration blocks](#integration-blocks) below for details.
 * `trusted_advisor` - (Optional) AWS Trusted Advisor.
 See [Integration blocks](#integration-blocks) below for details.